romainm/budget/README.md

 - flagging should not work in the main transaction UI.
 This is an import thing only.
 It is there to disable items.
 - category not editable in the list.
 Instead you click on a category from the left menu.
-- category search to filter existing categories
+- search should be backend search?
+Currently we have everything in memory and use the proxymodel to filter.

 - API level, with unittests
 - Import should import all transactions